vzhd1701/csv2notion/README.md

 ### Column types

 By default, the tool will try to guess column types based on their content.
-Alternatively, you can provide a comma-separated list of column types with the `--custom-types` option when creating a new database or adding new columns with the `--missing-columns-action` option set to `add`.
+Alternatively, you can provide a comma-separated list of column types with the `--column-types` option when creating a new database or adding new columns with the `--missing-columns-action` option set to `add`.
 Since the first column in Notion DB is always text, the tool will use the list to set types for the rest of the columns.

 If the tool cannot convert the column value type properly, it will replace it with an empty string.
 If you want to make sure all values are correctly converted, use the `--fail-on-conversion-error` flag, which will stop execution in case of a conversion error.